California High School Football Schedule & Scores (CIF) - August 29, 2025

 View full Sac-Joaquin Section scoreboard

-There are 46 San Diego Section high school football games in California on Friday, highlighted byPoly/Long Beach vs Lincoln at 7:00 PM.
+There are 46 San Diego Section high school football games in California on Friday, highlighted byArbor View vs Lincoln at 7:00 PM.
 You can follow every game on our San Diego Section High School Football Scoreboard.

 View full San Diego Section scoreboard